 - In a prepared 9-inch pie pan, add the bottom pie crust.

 - Pour the chicken mixture on top of the crust.

 - Using a fork, seal the edges of the two pie crusts together.

 - Make 4-5 small cuts in top crust to vent.

-Bake for 30-40 minutes (until top crust is golden brown).
-See notes in post for how to avoid burnt crust.
+- Bake for 30-40 minutes (until top crust is golden brown).
+See notes for how to avoid burnt crust.